Do You Need A Civil Litigation Lawyer In Singapore?

 Civil litigation is a term of art which refers to contentious Court proceedings involving non-criminal streams of actions in law.

-Common disputes referred to as falling within the category of civil litigation include but is not limited to, contractual disputes, shareholder disputes, bankruptcy proceedings against individuals, winding-up proceedings against a company and claims in tort.
+Common disputes referred to as falling within the category of civil litigation include but is not limited to the following areas:

 Such contentious Court proceeding are also commonly known as a civil suit.